 The Bible tells women over and over again to teach and have authority over men.
 God has Huldah teach men about scripture.
 (2 Kings 22:11-20) God has Deborah prophesy and lead all of Israel.
 (Judges 4-5) God has Anna prophesy and pray in the Temple to men.
 (Luke 2:36-38)

-Jesus asks a woman, Mary, to be the first person on resurrection morning to go and speak the good news to assembled men and to tell them what Jesus wanted them to do.
+Jesus asks a woman, Mary, to be the first person on resurrection morning to go and proclaim the good news to assembled men, to tell them what the Word revealed to her, and to tell them what the Word wants them to do.
 (Matt 28:8-10; John 20:10-19) Paul tells us that Priscilla and Aquila taught Apollos about God.
 (Acts 18:24-26) The first thing Peter says when the spirit comes on him at Pentecost in saying that God will pour out God’s spirit is that your sons and daughters will prophesy.
 (Acts 2:17-18) God asks women and men to teach one another through scripture and song.
 (Col 3:16) Paul notes that women were praying and prophesying in the churches.
 (1 Cor 11:5, 16)

 And who does the Apostle Paul say is prophesying (teaching!) in the assembly when the unbeliever is converted?
 Everyone — women and men– “the whole church.”
 (1 Cor 14:23-25)